nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 fosterers without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. The system should be usable by a novice admin staff who has never tried out keeping track of fosterers through this new system.
+4. The system should be usable by a novice foster manager who has never tried out keeping track of fosterers through this new system.
 5. The system should respond within two seconds. (i.e. each time a valid command is entered or there is any use action)
-6. The system should not contain the fosterer's private information in the case that the fosterer did not give consent.
-7. The system should be able to contain up to 2000 entries of fosterers’ details.
-8. The user interface should be intuitive enough for users who are not IT-savvy.
+6. The user interface should be intuitive enough for users who are not IT-savvy.
-9. The user guide should be easily understood by target users. (admin staff of animal shelters, assuming they have no relevant technical knowledge)
+7. The user guide should be easily understood by target users. (foster managers of animal shelters, assuming they have no relevant technical knowledge)
-10. The system should be able to detect an error in formatting or validity of commands within 2 seconds.
+8. The system should be able to detect invalidity of command within 2 seconds.
-11. The system must be able to scale up or down as needed. (in the case where there is a sudden influx of shelter animals, etc.)
+9. The system must be able to scale up or down as needed (in the case where there is a sudden fosterers).
-12. The system must comply with all applicable laws and regulations like PDPA.
+10. The system must comply with all applicable laws and regulations like the Personal Data Protection Act (PDPA).
-13. The address book system system should be reliable, easy to maintain, and accessible 24/7. (in case urgent visits are required)
+11. The system should be reliable, easy to maintain, and accessible 24/7.
-14. It should be ensured that the data recorded remains accurate and up-to-date.
-15. The product should be able to run on mainstream OS.
+12. The product should be able to run on mainstream OS.

-*{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **Fosterer**: A person who temporarily cares for an animal in their own home
 * **Housing type**: Categorised into HDB, Condo, Landed
 * **Types of animal fostered**: Categorised into solely cats and/or dogs (current.dog/cat or able.dog/cat depends on availability of fosterer)
 * **Current list**: The currently displayed list obtained from a list command or its variants